emotional-expressions-lab/eNVBs-of-Winning-and-Losing/docs/preprocessing.md

    aggregator.
 The step fails rather than writing a silent blank if any retained row ends up without a result.

-4. **`faceReader_aggregator.py` — aggregate to one value per athlete-event.**
+5. **`faceReader_aggregator.py` — aggregate to one value per athlete-event.**
-   Frames are grouped strictly by the full `Participant Name` label produced in step 2, never by serial number alone, so multi-event athletes stay split.
+   Frames are grouped strictly by the full `Participant Name` label produced in step 2, so multi-event athletes stay split.
-   (This is why aggregation is done in Python: an earlier R aggregator mis-parsed the relabelled duplicate labels and collapsed split events back together, dropping participants; grouping on the exact full-label string avoids this.)
    Values matching a fixed set of error tokens (`fit_failed`, `find_failed`, `no_face`, `missing`, `n/a`, `na`, `error`, `invalid`, `none`, and blank) are treated as missing and excluded before averaging.
 The pooled value for each channel is the mean over the remaining valid frames, pooled across all of that athlete-event's Analyses.
-The aggregator also records, per athlete-event, the total frame count, valid frame count, and validity percentage, and separately flags any Analysis with more than 30% or 50% invalid frames — these are reporting flags only and do not remove rows from the pooled output.
-The Win/Loss result is taken from the per-row `Result` column injected in step 3 where present; where a participant's injected rows disagree, the majority value is used, and where no injected result exists it falls back to the master list by serial number.
+The aggregator also records, per athlete-event, the total frame count, valid frame count, and validity percentage.
+The Win/Loss result is taken from the per-row `Result` column injected in step 3 where present or falls back to the master list by serial number.
    Other metadata (name, nationality, PD, gender, competition) is taken from the master list by serial number.
 Output is three sheets (`Pooled_By_Participant`, `Analysis_Quality`, `Verification`) written as `<Timepoint>_PROCESSED_v9_PY.xlsx`.

-5. **`make_analysis_ready.py` — produce the analysis-ready files.**
+7. **`make_analysis_ready.py` — produce the analysis-ready files.**
    The pooled data is split by study and result into the two sheets (`Study1_Winners`, `Study2_Losers`) and reduced to one value per channel with the identifier and grouping columns.
 This is the output shipped in `data/`.

-6. **Analysis and downstream documentation.**
+8. **Analysis and downstream documentation.**
    `scripts/technical_validation.R` runs the group comparisons on the analysis-ready files.
 Athlete-level attributes (such as blindness status) are joined by full participant name, which is the stable key across pipeline